White House sticking to contraception plan

 Jack Piotrowicz, a parishioner at a Catholic church in the Philadelphia suburb of Glenside, criticized Obama for meddling.

-"This represents a departure from a time-honored practice in U.S. traditions and it is an intrusion of government in religious matters and private conscience," he said after attending a morning Catholic Mass in Boston.
+"This represents a departure from a time honored practice in U.S. traditions and it is an intrusion of government in religious matters and private conscience," he said after attending a morning mass in Boston.

-Christina Turullos, a Catholic from Austin, Texas, said of the plan: "It's really an abomination to our faith."
+"There are other ways to achieve the goals of the administration without forcing people to go against their conscience," he said.

-(Additional reporting by Dave Warner in Glenside, Pennsylvania, Lauren Keiper in Boston, Corrie MacLaggan in Austin and Matt Spetalnick in Washington; Writing by Deborah Charles; editing by Xavier Briand)
+(Additional reporting by Dave Warner in Glenside, Pennsylvania, Lauren Keiper in Boston and Matt Spetalnick in Washington; Writing by Deborah Charles; editing by Christopher Wilson)